 Students who file the 17-month extension in a timely manner (i.e. prior to the end of the original OPT authorization period) may continue to work while the extension is pending for up to 180 days following expiration of the original Employment Authorization Document (EAD).

 Students may apply for the extension up to 120 days before the current period of authorization ends but must apply no later than 15 days before the EAD expires.
-ISSS encourages students to apply as early as possible within this timeframe.
+ISSS encourages students to apply as early as possible within this time frame.

 The following items are required for the extension:

-1. A completed 17-Month Extension Request Form
+1. A completed STEM Extension Request e-form in ISSS Link.

 2. A completed Form I-765 with the following endorsements:

-• Item #3: leave blank.
+•Item #3: leave blank.
 (We will use our mailing address.)

 • Item #16: enter (c)(3)(C)